 In his remarkable wisdom, Jefferson also warned that the legislature and courts should not make laws so complex as to conceal their meaning and make the understanding of their implications so convoluted as to render them incomprehensible by those for whom they were, ostensibly, created: “Laws are made for men of ordinary understanding and should, therefore, be construed by the ordinary rules of common sense.
 Their meaning is not to be sought for in metaphysical subtleties which may make anything mean everything or nothing at pleasure.”

-Unfortunately, the law today is barely comprehensible in its scope to even those who legislate and interpret it, with dire implications for the federalist system of government established by our Constitution.
+Unfortunately, the law today is barely comprehensible in its scope to even those who legislate and interpret it, and this has dire implications for the federalist system of government established by our Constitution.

 (Read “Essential Liberty Part 2”.)

 Pro Deo et Constitutione – Libertas aut Mors

 (Alexander is Publisher of The Patriot Post and Founder of The Essential Liberty Project)

 Publisher’s Note: If this essay has inspired you to action, then I invite you to purchase our Declaration and Constitution booklets from The Patriot Post Shop.

 The mission of the Essential Liberty Project is to support the restoration of constitutional integrity and Rule of Law.
 Our objective is to distribute millions of Essential Liberty booklets to students, grassroots organizations, civic clubs, political alliances, military and public service personnel, professional associations, etc. As a primer on Liberty, “endowed by their Creator” as our Founders codified in the Declaration of Independence, and by extension, in our U.S. Constitution, these pocket guides are an outstanding resource for Patriots of all ages.
 Please support the printing and distribution of these Liberty guides, and purchase them for your own distribution from The Patriot Post Shop.
 Visit the official page of the Essential Liberty Project for more information.